Restorative Dentistry – Arlington Heights, IL

 Restorative Dentistry To Repair Smiles

 If dental damage or decay occurs, Dr. Peter Kics, Dr. Aurora Hart, Dr. Brian Rosenblatt, and Dr. Agata Kluz and the team at Westgate Dental Care are here to help repair your teeth and restore your full, healthy smile.
-Our Arlington Heights, IL dental practice is focused on prevention, but we still have the necessary training and experience to provide even the most advanced smile repair options whenever necessary.
+Our Arlington Heights, IL dental office is focused on prevention, but we still have the necessary training and experience to provide even the most advanced smile repair options whenever necessary.
 Contact our team to find out more about restorative dentistry services or schedule an appointment.

 Dental crowns are most often used to repair a damaged or decayed tooth when more conservative options like fillings prove ineffective.
 Crowns can also be used in a number of other situations including: